If you’re not attracting leads to your business, sooner or later you’re going to have a serious problem.

 A case study explains what your product or service is and how it helped a client.
 The case study basically says, “here’s what we do, how we do it and the results we get.”

-For example, I published a case study detailing the $100,000 challenge on QuickSprout.
+For example, five years back I published a case study detailing the $100,000 challenge on QuickSprout.
 The post generated over 400 comments and hundreds of social shares on Facebook, Twitter, LinkedIn and other networks.